SANFORD GUIDE ANTIMICROBIAL

 Enzyme- Transporter-mediated Interactions

-Drug is a substrate of Transporter PGP
+Transporters that drug is a substrate for: PGP

-Transporter Inhibited by drug PGP (weak)
+Transporters inhibited by drug: PGP (weak)

-Impact on Serum Drug Concentrations 1 mild ↑
+Impact on serum drug concentrations 1 mild ↑

 Footnotes:

-1 : Impact on Serum Drug Concentrations refers to serum concentrations of companion drugs that may be affected by the listed antimicrobial. ↑=increase, ↓=decrease.
+Refers to serum concentrations of companion drugs that may be affected by the listed antimicrobial. ↑=increase, ↓=decrease.

 Major Drug Interactions